Build Self-Esteem Through Crafting and Therapy

 3. Celebrate Your Progress

-Take time to acknowledge and celebrate your progress, even if the project isn’t finished yet.
-Recognize how far you've come and give yourself credit for your effort and creativity.
+Take time to acknowledge and celebrate your progress, even if the project is not finished yet.
+Recognize how far you have come and give yourself credit for your effort and creativity.
 This reinforces the positive feelings associated with crafting and motivates you to continue.

 4. Use Crafting as a Mindfulness Practice

 Crafting can be an excellent way to practice mindfulness.
-Focus on the sensory experience of crafting—whether it’s the feel of the materials, the colors you're using, or the rhythm of your hands.
-This mindfulness helps center your thoughts and reduce anxiety or negative self-talk, fostering a more positive mental state.
+Focus on the sensory experience of crafting, whether it is the feel of the materials, the colors you are using, or the rhythm of your hands.
+This mindfulness helps center your thoughts and reduce anxiety or negative self talk, fostering a more positive mental state.

 5. Share Your Creations